Mike Austin (swimmer)

-Michael MacKay Austin (born August 26, 1943) is a retired American swimmer who competed for Yale University and was a 1964 Tokyo Olympic champion in the 4x100-meter freestyle relay.
+Michael MacKay Austin (born August 26, 1943) is an American retired swimmer who competed for Yale University and was a 1964 Tokyo Olympic champion in the 4 × 100 m freestyle relay.

 Early swimming

 In July of 1957 Austin swam for the Sherman Oaks, California team under coach Tony Dandeneau where he competed in the Western States Invitational Championships in Santa Monica.
 He was a swim star for the Van Nuys High School Wolves in Los Angeles, before moving to Rochester, New York in 1958.
 As his Rochester area High School lacked a pool, he swam with the Buffalo Athletic Club under Coach Chuck Baldwin.
 In January, 1959, he swam the 100-yard freestyle in :53 seconds and had recorded a time of :58 seconds for the 100-yard butterfly.
 Austin was ranked first in the nation in his age group in the 100-yard free and butterfly, and in the 400 freestyle relay.